ideafast/wp3-api/README.md

 Or individual checks by choosing one of the options from the list:

     poetry run nox -rs [tests, mypy, lint, black]

+## Running remotely

+The API is hosted on the [ideafast/stack](https://github.com/ideafast/stack) using a docker-compose.yml file.
+You can mimick this locally by writing a docker-compose file such as in the [example.docker-compose.yml](example.docker-compose.yml) file.